thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Goodbye World.md

 Nor about some vague spiritual something-or-other.

-So listen close.

-Because this is what religions are.

-Religions are weapons of mass destruction for smashing empires that have gotten too big to fight.
+Religions are weapons of mass destruction for smashing empires that have gotten too big to fight, and for helping history along its path to the next chapter.

-Thats a pretty intense hypothesis my people.
+Thats a pretty intense hypothesis.

-So let's test that crazy hypothesis a bit.
+Let's test it a bit.

-In these strange and ancient books, every time, we see that references to the previous times that this same cycle of empire destruction occurred.
+In these strange ancient books, every time, we see references to the previous times that this same cycle of empire destruction occurred.

-Here's an example, from one the most truly bizarre written works of all time...

-The so called book of Revelation.
+Here's an example, from one the most truly (on the surface) batshit nuts written works of all time, the so called book of Revelation.

 ![[revelation-fallen-is-babylon-the-great-01.jpg|300]]